cybergu0ck/leetcode/leetcode/0100-same-tree.md

 - Time Complexity : This is a linear, $O(n)$ solution in terms of time, where $n$ is the number of nodes in the binary tree.

   - The time complexity depends on the number of recursive calls.
-  - In the worst case when both trees are identical, the number of recusrive calls will be equal to the number of nodes.
+  - In the worst case when both trees are identical, the number of recusrive calls will be equal to the number of nodes present in either of the trees.
+Both trees will have same number of nodes in that case.

 - Space Complexity : This is a linear, $O(h)$ solution in terms of space, where $h$ is the depth of the binary tree.
   - In the worst case where the binary tree is skewed, the space complexity is $O(n)$ where $n$ is the number of nodes in the binary tree.